One-Shot Neural Architecture Search via Compressive Sensing: Abstract

 \section{Abstract}

-Neural architecture search (NAS), or automated design of neural network models, remains a very challenging meta-learning problem.
-Several recent works (called ``one-shot'' approaches) have focused on dramatically reducing NAS running time by leveraging proxy models that still provide architectures with competitive performance.
-In our work, we propose a new meta-learning algorithm that we call CoNAS, or Compressive sensing-based Neural Architecture Search.
-Our approach merges ideas from one-shot approaches with iterative techniques for learning low-degree sparse Boolean polynomial functions.
-We validate our approach on several standard test datasets, discover novel architectures hitherto unreported, and achieve competitive (or better) results in both performance and search time compared to existing NAS approaches.
-Further, we support our algorithm with a theoretical analysis, providing upper bounds on the number of measurements needed to perform reliable meta-learning; to our knowledge, these analysis tools are novel to the NAS literature and may be of independent interest.
+Neural Architecture Search remains a very challenging meta-learning problem.
+Several recent techniques based on parameter-sharing idea have focused on reducing the NAS running time by leveraging proxy models, leading to architectures with competitive performance compared to those with hand-crafted designs.
+In this paper, we propose an iterative technique for NAS, inspired by algorithms for learning low-degree sparse Boolean functions.
+We validate our approach on the DARTs search space~\citep{liu2018DARTs} and NAS-Bench-201~\citep{Yang2020NAS}.
+In addition, we provide theoretical analysis via upper bounds on the number of validation error measurements needed for reliable learning, and include ablation studies to further in-depth understanding of our technique.